filecoin-project/devgrants/open-grant-proposals/FS3_S3_compatible_storage_gateway.md

-To submit a proposal, please create a PR against this template in this repo.
-Please title your file `open-proposal-title.md`, replacing `title` with the name of your project.

 Open Grant Proposal: `FS3 - A S3 compatible storage gateway to Filecoin`

 ** Name of Project: *FS3 for S3 compatible storage gateway to Filecoin network*